howkyle/authman/README.md

 # Usage

-1. importing
+# importing

 import "github.com/howkyle/authman"

-2. creating an instance
+# creating an instance

-   //secret - secret key used to sign token
-   //authid - cookie name or header name where token is stored
-   //issuer - issuer of auth eg localhost
-   //session_exp - duration of the session (time.Duration)
+secret - secret key used to sign token, authid - cookie name or header name where token is stored, issuer - issuer of auth eg localhost, session_exp - duration of the session (time.Duration)

 a := authman.NewJWTAuthManager(secret, authid, issuer, session_exp)

-3. creating new credentials
+# creating new credentials

-   //principal - user id or username as a string
-   //password - password input from user
+principal - user id or username as a string, password - password input from user

 cred:=authman.NewUserPassCredentials(principal, password)

-4. getting hashed password from new credentials
+# getting hashed password from new credentials

 pass, err:= cred.Hash()

-5. authenticating a user
+# authenticating a user

-   //using an instance of authmanager
+1.  using an instance of authmanager

 a := authman.NewJWTAuthManager(secret, authid, issuer, session_exp)

-   //retrieve the user and create new credentials
+2.  retrieve the user and create new credentials

 cred:=authman.NewUserPassCredentials(principal, password)

-   //take the credentials created from the retrieved user as authman.Credentials and takes takes the password to be validated.
+3. take the credentials created from the retrieved user as authman.Credentials and takes takes the password to be validated.
-   //returns an authman.Authentication instance or an error if authentication fails
+   Returns an authman.Authentication instance or an error if authentication fails

 auth, err:= a.Authenticate(cred authman.Credentials, password string)

-   //get auth as string type
+4. get auth as string type

 s:=auth.AsString()
+or

-   //get created auth as a net/http cookie c:=auth.AsCookie()
+get created auth as a net/http cookie

-6. Filter Middleware
+c:=auth.AsCookie()

+# filter middleware

-   //using an instance of authmanager
+1. using an instance of authmanager

 a := authman.NewJWTAuthManager(secret, authid, issuer, session_exp)

-   //wrap handler func with auth filter
+2. wrap handler func with auth filter

 http.HandleFunc("/", a.Filter(func(w http.ResponseWriter, r \*http.Request){}))

-   //filter checks the http request for the cookie storing the access token, verifies the token, extracts the principal, passes it to the request context with the key 'sub' and serves the wrapped HandlerFunc
+filter checks the http request for the cookie storing the access token, verifies the token, extracts the principal, passes it to the request context with the key 'sub' and serves the wrapped HandlerFunc

-   //if the token is invalid or the cookie isnt present, Filter returns a 401
+If the token is invalid or the cookie isnt present, Filter returns a 401